 - Jane Whittle, ‘Housewives and servants in rural England, 1440-1650: evidence of women’s work from probate documents’, Transactions of the Royal Historical Society, 6th Series, Vol.15, (2005) pp.51-74.

 - Jane Whittle, ‘Servants in rural England c.1450-1650: hired work as a means of accumulating wealth and skills before marriage’ in M. Agren and A. Erickson eds.
 The Marital Economy in Scandinavia and Britain 1400-1900, Ashgate 2005, pp.89-107.

 - Jane Whittle, ‘Le travail des femmes dans les ménages ruraux anglais, 1450-1650: trois approches alternatives’, in N. Vivier ed, Ruralité Française et Britannique xiiie-xxe Siècles: Approches Comparées, Presses Universitaires de Rennes 2005, pp.77-87.

 Consumption and the household

-Both the 2004 book based on a study of 8000 probate inventories which I wrote jointly with Mark Overton, Darron Dean and Andrew Hann, and my 2012 monograph (from the ESRC funded project ‘The Housewife in Early Modern England’) examine consumption and household economies.
+Both the 2004 book based on a study of 8000 probate inventories which I wrote jointly with Mark Overton, Darron Dean and Andrew Hann, and my 2012 monograph based on the intensive study of household accounts written with Elizabeth Griffiths (from the ESRC funded project ‘The Housewife in Early Modern England’) examine consumption and household economies.
 I also teach a special subject module on ‘Consumer Revolution: Food, Things and Fashion in England 1500-1800’.

 - Jane Whittle, 'Home and work' in Amanda Flather ed., A Cultural History of the Home: The Renaissance 1450-1650, Bloomsbury forthcoming.